gerardmartinezcanelles/gerardmartinezcanelles.github.io/docs/index.md

 # Welcome 🦊

 This is my personal website!
-Here you can find my CV, projects, and more.
+Here you can find my projects, CV and more.

 The original idea was to keep things professional, but I’ve failed miserably at taking life seriously as a functional adult.
 So here I am, trying to make the best out of it! 🤷‍♂️